 Every year, the Seattle Design Festival brings together designers, community members, experts, city officials, and business leaders to celebrate and explore how design improves the quality of our lives and our community.

-2020 is a big year – the Seattle Design Festival turned 10!
-Our anniversary comes at a pivotal moment in time, for our city and our world.
+2020 was a big year – the Seattle Design Festival turned 10!
+Our anniversary came at a pivotal moment in time, for our city and our world.
 This year’s theme, About Time, originally sought to ponder past, present and future at a unique moment of transition for the city, the region and the world.
 Instead, it confronted the reality of a global public health crisis and the need to address and dismantle racist systems.
 Priorities are shifting, and the way that we collaborate has changed.